-The Tlhokomela Botswana Endangered Wildlife Trust was founded early last year with the aim to act as a facilitating body for conservation activities, with a special focus on fund raising initiatives which are national, sustainable and ensure the longevity of revenue flow to support the protection and growth of Botswana’s endangered species.
+The Tlhokomela Botswana Endangered Wildlife Trust was founded with the aim to act as a facilitating body for conservation activities, with a special focus on fund raising initiatives which are national, sustainable and ensure the longevity of revenue flow to support the protection and growth of Botswana’s endangered species.

 Tlhokomela is led by a Board of Trustees, who have come together in their own individual capacity because of their belief in the preservation of all Botswana’s endangered species as part of a non-negotiable legacy for the entire country.
 His Excellency, President Ian Khama, has shown his support for the national trust through his patronage and continued strong political will and governance on Botswana’s conservation policy.
 The Board of Trustees bring together government, private sector and conversation organisations and is made up by the Honourable Minister Tshekedi Khama, Balisi Bonyongo, Map Ives, Leina Gabaarane, Michelle Goushe, Mike Chase, Keith Vincent and Jillian Blackbeard.

-The Trust has identified emergency projects that require fund raising, including delivering a elite equipped and trained anti-poaching unit under the Department of Wildlife and National Parks and a centralised rhino monitoring and operational centre under the Rhino Conservation Botswana, to continue to successfully protect the existing and newly relocated rhino population.
+The Trust has identified emergency projects that require fund raising, including delivering an elite equipped and trained anti-poaching unit under the Department of Wildlife and National Parks and a centralised rhino monitoring and operational centre under the Rhino Conservation Botswana, to continue to successfully protect the existing and newly relocated rhino population.

 Fundraising gained momentum in 2015 through the Race For Rhinos, Botswana Tourism’s air-navigation event and the partnership with the Giants Club in London.
 Already this year through a partnership with National Geographic all proceeds from the tourism industry’s advertising in a special print edition on Botswana have been donated to Tlhokomela, whilst in New York a fund raising dinner supported by De Beers and Explore successfully bought over 100 guests together.